Optimal Network Compression: Case studies

 which will guarantees that firm $i$'s net worth is equal to its capital, i.e., $C_i = A_i - \bar p_i$.
 Within this study we consider $\mu \in \{0.0, 0.2, 0.4\}$; we limit $\mu$ in this way so as to guarantee that the assets $b_i^{\mu},s_i^{\mu}$ are positive for every bank $i$.\footnote{The maximum possible collateralization scheme guaranteeing nonnegative assets is $\mu \approx 0.594$.}

-We will also need to consider the full nominal liabilities matrix $L \in \bbr_+^{87 \times 87}$ and not just the total interbank assets and liabilities.
+We will also need to consider the full nominal liabilities matrix $\tilde L \in \bbr_+^{87 \times 87}$ and not just the total interbank assets and liabilities.
 To achieve this, we will use the MCMC methodology of~\cite{GV16} which allows for randomized sparse structures to construct the full nominal liabilities matrix consistent with the total interbank assets and liabilities.
-Remark that as this example is only for illustrative purposes, we will consider only a single calibration of the interbank network.
+Under the~\cite{GV16} methodology and the $\sum_{j = 1}^n \tilde L_{ij} = \sum_{j = 1}^n \tilde L_{ji}$ assumption used widely in the literature (see, e.g., \cite{CLY14,GY14}), conservative compression (and therefore also, e.g., nonconservative compression) of the constructed network will result in all interbank obligations being netted out and a zero network remaining due to our initialization of the network.
+As this example is only for illustrative purposes, we will consider only a single calibration of the interbank network.

 The remaining parameters of the system are calibrated as follows.
 We specify the systematic factor as a lognormal distribution with parameters $q \sim \mathrm{LogN}(r-\frac{\sigma^2}{2},\sigma^2)$ described in millions of euros.
 Since during the period over which this data was collected, central banks were setting a low interest rate environment, we estimate that the risk-free interest rate is $r = 0$.
 Finally, from comparisons to annualized historical volatility of European markets in 2011, the volatility of the risky asset is estimated to be $\sigma = 20\%$.